xcart/xcart-docs/_pages/kb_en/modules/royal_mail_service.md

 order: 227
 published: true
 ---
-X-Cart is integrated with the Royal Mail (the national postal service and courier company in the United Kingdom) via the [Royal Mail Service](https://market.x-cart.com/addons/royal-mail-service.html "Royal Mail Service") module.
+X-Cart is integrated with the Royal Mail (the national postal service and courier company in the United Kingdom) via the addon [Royal Mail Service](https://market.x-cart.com/addons/royal-mail-service.html "Royal Mail Service").

-The Royal Mail integration module for X-Cart sends the order information to Royal Mail.
+The Royal Mail integration addon for X-Cart sends the order information to Royal Mail.
 There it’s given a tracking ID, shipping and customs labels and RM sends them back to your store.
 After that, you can label the orders and print out the manifest for the courier.

-To start working with the module make sure the Royal Mail Service is installed and enabled as described in {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To start working with the addon make sure the Royal Mail Service is installed and enabled as described in {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

 ![installed.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/installed.png)

 ## Configuring Royal Mail Services

-Proceed to the module settings page (**Store setup** -> **Royal Mail**) to configure it:
+Proceed to the addon settings page (**Store setup** -> **Royal Mail**) to configure it:

 ![settings-page.png]({{site.baseurl}}/attachments/ref_2gtSkN9y/settings-page.png)